 I especially loved the Fuente Alemana, a beautiful fountain by Gustavo Eberlein, famous in Europe in the early 1900s.
 Created from bronze and stone, it was dontated in 1910 to celebrate the centenial of Chilean independence by German colonists to the people of Chile.
 It shows a young man standing tall with sails as if he were the mast, symbolizing the development of naval routes around the world.
 The miner on his left, a mestizo of Mapuche-Spanish descent, symbolizes force, while the ringletted youth on his right symbolizes fortune.
 The goddess Victory on the prow is a metaphor for Chile, triumphant and free, while the god Mercury frees the ship from a giant rock, representing the Andes.

 I walked back to Quintana Normal, a lovely area which is now preserved as part of the UNESCO world heritage site system, with narrow streets and beautiful 19th century buildings.
 I returned to the museum of natural history and reviewed the flora and fauna of the south and north of Chile, as I´d forgotten most of the names of trees and plants that I had seen in Valdivia.
-I went to the library of Santiago and read myths of Mapuche and other indigenous tribes in Chile (in Spanish, of course).
-All good practice.
+I went to the library of Santiago and read myths of Mapuche and other indigenous tribes in Chile.
 I slept in, ate well, and generally recovered from weeks of travel.
-Rested and fed, I was ready for the next leg to La Serena, even older than Santiago (though not much is left from its early founding).
+Rested and fed, I was ready for the next leg to La Serena, even older than Santiago.
+Though almost nothing is left from the original settlement.